fintelkai/kvf-hugo/content/work.md

 1\.
 Kai von Fintel & Robert Pasternak.
 2024.
 Attitudes, aboutness, and indirect restriction.
 Accepted with minor revisions at *Linguistics and Philosophy*.
 URL: <https://ling.auf.net/lingbuzz/008646>.

 2\.
 Kai von Fintel.
 2024.
 Enough!
-In Edited M Ryan Bochnak, Eva Csipak, Lisa Matthewson, Marcin Morzycki & Daniel K E Reisinger (eds.), *The title of this volume is shorter than its contributions are allowed to be: Papers in honour of Hotze Rullmann*, 145–156.
+In M Ryan Bochnak, Eva Csipak, Lisa Matthewson, Marcin Morzycki & Daniel K E Reisinger (eds.), *The title of this volume is shorter than its contributions are allowed to be: Papers in honour of Hotze Rullmann*, 145–156.
 (University of British Columbia Occasional Papers in Linguistics (UBCOPL) 9).
 URL: <https://lingpapers.sites.olt.ubc.ca/files/2024/11/UBCOPL_Hotzes_Volume_Fintel.pdf>.

 3\.
 Cleo Condoravdi & Kai von Fintel.
 2024.
 Enough!
 The linguistics of sufficiency.
 Handouts and slides from a class taught at CreteLing 2024.
 URL: <http://mit.edu/fintel/condoravdi-fintel-creteling2024-enough-class.zip>.